 Transfer of Personal Data to Non-EU/EEA countries

 Some of CreaTures partners (organisations), namely the University of Sussex, Sniffer, Superflux, and Furtherfield, are located in the UK.
-Therefore, some data will be collected outside European Union.
-However, all textual and audio-visual materials and artefacts will be gathered into an existing secured database and server provided by Aalto IT services (complying with Aalto University regulations).
+The CreaTures partner RMIT-OZ is located in Australia.
+Therefore, some data will be processed outside European Union.
+All textual and audio-visual materials and artefacts will be gathered into an existing secured database and server provided by Aalto University and University of Sussex IT services (complying with university regulations)..
 All CreaTures partners, including those located outside European Union, will have access to data collected within the CreaTures project.
 The Aalto University’s policy is to take special care when transferring personal data to countries outside of the European Union and the European Economic Area, particularly where those countries do not provide data protection regulation according to the standards set by the GDPR.
 These transfers of personal data are conducted according to the GDPR standards by utilizing, for instance, standard contractual clauses or other appropriate safeguards.

 Storage period of your data and anonymisation